-Policy 8.113.
+- Policy 8.113.
 School district capacity.
-Consider the overall enrollment capacity of a school district - as defined in an adopted school facility plan that meets the requirements of Oregon Revised Statute 195 - as a factor in land use decisions that increase capacity for residential development.
+Consider the overall enrollment capacity of a school district as defined in an adopted school facility plan that meets the requirements of Oregon Revised Statute 195 as a factor in land use decisions that increase capacity for residential development. - Policy 8.114.

-Policy 8.114.
 Facilities Planning.
-Facilitate coordinated planning among school districts and City bureaus, including Portland Parks and Recreation, to accommodate school site/facility needs in response to most up-to-date growth forecasts.
+Facilitate coordinated planning among school districts and City bureaus, including Portland Parks and Recreation, to accommodate school site/facility needs in response to most up-to-date growth forecasts. - 190.
+Finding: The 82nd Avenue Study is in the Portland Public School District.
+The 82nd Avenue Study map amendments represent a marginal increase potential development capacity within the school district. - Policy 8.115.

-Policy 8.115.
 Co-location.
-Encourage public school districts, Multnomah County, the City of Portland, and other providers to co-locate facilities and programs in ways that optimize service provision and intergenerational and intercultural use.
+Encourage public school districts, Multnomah County, the City of Portland, and other providers to co-locate facilities and programs in ways that optimize service provision and intergenerational and intercultural use. - Policy 8.116.

-Policy 8.116.
 Community use.
-Encourage public use of public school grounds for community purposes while meeting educational and student safety needs and balancing impacts on surrounding neighborhoods.
+Encourage public use of public school grounds for community purposes while meeting educational and student safety needs and balancing impacts on surrounding neighborhoods. - Policy 8.117.

-Policy 8.117.
 Recreational use.
-Encourage publicly-available recreational amenities (e.g. athletic fields, green spaces, community gardens, and playgrounds) on public school grounds for public recreational use, particularly in neighborhoods with limited access to parks.
+Encourage publicly-available recreational amenities (e.g. athletic fields, green spaces, community gardens, and playgrounds) on public school grounds for public recreational use, particularly in neighborhoods with limited access to parks. - Policy 8.118.

-Policy 8.118.
 Schools as emergency aid centers.
-Encourage the use of seismically-safe school facilities as gathering and aid-distribution locations during natural disasters and other emergencies.
+Encourage the use of seismically-safe school facilities as gathering and aid-distribution locations during natural disasters and other emergencies. - Policy 8.119.

-Policy 8.119.
 Facility adaptability.
-Ensure that public schools may be upgraded to flexibly accommodate multiple community-serving uses and adapt to changes in educational approaches, technology, and student needs over time.
+Ensure that public schools may be upgraded to flexibly accommodate multiple community-serving uses and adapt to changes in educational approaches, technology, and student needs over time. - Policy 8.120.

-Policy 8.120.
 Leverage public investment.
-Encourage City public facility investments that complement and leverage local public school districts' major capital investments.
+Encourage City public facility investments that complement and leverage local public school districts' major capital investments. - Policy 8.122.

-Policy 8.122.
 Private institutions.
-Encourage collaboration with private schools and educational institutions to support community and recreational use of their facilities.

-58. Finding: These policies address school facilities and not development on private land.
-Because the NCCUP amendments impact only the administrative process of development and do not affect development outcomes or the coordination or use of school facilities, these goals and policies do not apply.
+Encourage collaboration with private schools and educational institutions to support community and recreational use of their facilities. - 191.
+Finding: The City Council interprets these policies to address school facilities and not development on private land.
+These policies do not apply.